savonet/liquidsoap/doc/content/advanced.md

 When defining custom protocols, you should pay attention to two variables:

 * `rlog` is the logging function.
 Messages passed to this function will be registered with the request and can be used to debug any issue
-* `maxtime` is the maximun time (in UNIX epoch) that the requests should run.
+* `maxtime` is the maximum time (in UNIX epoch) that the requests should run.
 After that time, it should return and be considered timed out.
 You may want to read from `protocols.liq` to see how to enforce this when calling external processes.

 Interaction with the server
 ---------------------------